-Marc Lehmann will be one of our independent directors as of the effective date of the registration statement of which this prospectus forms a part.
+Marc Lehmann is one of our independent directors as of the date hereof.
 Mr. Lehman has served as the Managing Member of Flamingo Drive Partners, LLC and its predecessor, an investment firm involved in public markets, real estate and start-up investing, since July 2016.
 Since November 2018, Mr. Lehmann has served as a director of Green Growth Brands Inc. (CSE:GGB; OTCQB:GGBXF), a producer and seller of cannabis and CBD products.
 Mr. Lehmann served as the General Partner of Riverloft Capital from January 2011 to June 2016.
 From May 2002 to June 2010, Mr. Lehmann served as a Partner and Director of Research at JANA Partners LLC, a hedge fund.
 From July 1999 to May 2002, he served as an analyst at Appaloosa Management LP, an opportunistic hedge fund portfolio.
 He began his career as an analyst at Morgan Stanley (February 1995-September 2005) and Lehman Brothers Holdings Inc. (February 1994-February 1995).
 He then served as a lead analyst at SAC Capital, LP from September 1995 to June 1997.
 Mr. Lehmann received a Bachelor of Science in Finance and International Business from New York University and a Master of Business Administration from The Wharton School at the University of Pennsylvania.
 Mr. Lehmann is well qualified to serve as a director due to his extensive investing and advisory experience in the cannabis industry.

-Kellen O'Keefe will be one of our independent directors as of the effective date of the registration statement of which this prospectus forms a part.
+Kellen O'Keefe is one of our independent directors as of the date hereof.
 Since July 2019, Mr. O'Keefe has served as the Chief Strategy Officer of Flower One Holdings Inc. (CSE:FONE; OTCQX:FLOOF), a cannabis cultivation, production, processing and custom packaging company.
 Since January 2013, he has served as an advisor to MedPOINT Management, Inc., which provides managed care management services to independent physician associations and hospitals.
 From January 2016 to June 2019, Mr. O'Keefe served as a partner and Senior Vice President of Business Development at MedMen Enterprises, which owns and operates cannabis facilities in the greater Los Angeles area.
 Between March 2015 and November 2015, he served as Director of Business Development at Engage BDR, an advertising company.
 From September 2011 to September 2012, Mr. O'Keefe served as the Director of Business Development of Rocket Frog Games LLC, a B2B social casino provider.
-From May 2008 to September 2011, Mr. O'Keefe was the West Coast Account Director for Voice Media Group, a media and technology company.
-Mr. O'Keefe is a co-Founder of Learn to Ride, which develops experiences for celebrities and children suffering from chronic and/or life threatening conditions.
+From May 2008 to September 2011, Mr. O'Keefe is a co-Founder of Learn to Ride, which develops experiences for celebrities and children suffering from chronic and/or life threatening conditions.
 Mr. O'Keefe received a Bachelor of Science in Business Administration and Management from University of Arizona.
 Mr. O'Keefe is well qualified to serve as a director due to his extensive business development experience.